The Beeroness - Have Your Beer and Eat it Too

 It occurred to me, when I was posting this on instagram, that if you just stumbled upon this weird life that I decided to curate, that it may appear to you that it’s always looked like this.

-To you maybe I’ve always existed in this space, always been given money in exchange for taking photos and writing down words and recipe.
+To you maybe I’ve always existed in this space, always been given money in exchange for taking photos and writing down words and recipes.
 So, my friend, I’m here to show you the origins.
 The beginning of the journey to give you context.

 This is the first food photo I ever took.
 I took it, and posted it on the internet for humans with eyes to actually see: